Leonid Shvartsman: Early life

-Shvartsman was born in Minsk, BSSR, and grew up in a Yiddish-speaking religious family in the old city.
+Shvartsman was born in Minsk, BSSR, and grew up in a Yiddish-speaking religious Jewish family in the old city.
 His father had a job as an accountant at a brick factory but he died prematurely when Shvartsman was just 13 years of age.
 His maternal grandparents immigrated to the US in 1924, which left the family in debt and he had to take care of his siblings.
 After his elementary education ended due to his interest in communist youth movements, he attended a gymnasium which today has been converted into a public school.
 In 1935, he attended a then new art school with his friend and future colleague Lev Milchin.
 After graduating, they both moved to Leningrad in hopes to pursue artistic careers, but the Academy of Fine Arts never acknowledged their applications and they were forced to go to a preparatory program in Leningrad Art School.
-Shvartsman's mother and nephew starved to death in the Siege of Leningrad, and, in his words, "not a single one of my peers ever returned to the battlefield."
+Shvartsman's mother and nephew starved to death in the Siege of Leningrad, and, in his words, "not a single one of my peers ever returned from the battlefield."